COVID-19 vaccines and testing

 How to receive a COVID-19 vaccine or booster

-Appointments are required.
+Appointments are required and offered at the times and locations listed below.
 You can request an appointment at your nearest VA facility, regardless of whether you received your initial series or boosters at VA or in the community.
 For added convenience, you can also request the vaccine during an upcoming primary care appointment.
 Please make sure to bring your CDC COVID-19 Vaccination Record Card to your appointment!
 This is particularly important if your initial series was given outside of VA.

 - To schedule an appointment, call 1-800-382-8387, press 4 or 5, or stay on the line.
 The call center is open from 7 a.m. to 6 p.m., excluding federal holidays, Monday through Friday.

 - Veterans enrolled in VA health care can also request an appointment by sending a Secure Message to “COVID VACCINE SCHEDULING – NCHCS” in MyHealtheVet.

 Monday - Friday

 Monday - Thursday, 9 a.m. -12 p.m., 1 - 3 p.m.